 Chicago lumber merchant Eli Bates (1806-1881) designated funds in his will to create the statue, which was to be located in Mr. Lincoln’s namesake Lincoln Park.
 The statue was dedicated on October 22, 1887.
 Present at the dedication were a trustee of the Eli Bates estate, Abraham Lincoln II, the president’s grandson, and a crowd of 10,000 people.

-Revisiting a past project from 1989, we are planning to refurbish the once award-winning gardenbeds that grace the parkway leading to the Standing Lincoln statue.
-New benches and cleaning of the monument is also planned.
+Revisiting a past project from 1989, we plan to refurbish the once award-winning garden beds that grace the parkway leading to the Standing Lincoln statue.
+Cleaning of the monument is also planned.

 In 1989 we restored the “Standing Lincoln” monument including its granite exedra and plaza with the Chicago Park District.
 Since the monument’s placement in the park did not fit this illustrious piece of public art, we added a formal garden to draw people to the monument.